 - Third-party features: The values returned from third-party sources, such as the domain reputation.

-What is the difference between the Auto-Allow List and the company Allow List?
+What is the difference between the Auto-Whitelist and the company Whitelist?

-The Auto-Allow List uses contextual data around the observable at the report level.
-If an observable is automatically added to the Allow List from a report created this month, it could still appear in a future report if the context changes.
+The Auto-Whitelist uses contextual data around the observable at the report level.
+If an observable is automatically added to the Auto-Whitelist from a report created this month, it could still appear in a future report if the context changes.

-When you manually add an observable to the company Allow List, it will never be seen again in your reports or searches.
+When you manually add an observable to the company Whitelist, it will never be seen again in your reports or searches.